Resource allocation with costly participation

-\begin{subsection}{Risk-loving behavior and Having common valuation} These internet auctions are really a form of gambling.
-The bidder deposits a small fee to play, aspiring to a big payoff of obtaining the item well below its value, with a major difference that the probabilities of winning are endogenously determined.
-Due to the gambling nature of these auctions and the fact that these internet auctions, like Dealdash.com, prominently advertise themselves as \texttt{"}entertainment shopping\texttt{"}, then the risk-loving behavior (\ie, having a preference for risk) by participants of these auctions is natural.
-For example, for video game systems (such as the Playstation, Wii, or Xbox) the bidders may not be able to justify (to their spouse, their parent, or themselves) spending \$450 on a Xbox at a retail store; however, the potential to win the Xbox early in the auction for only a fraction of that makes it worth the \textcent1 gamble, even at unfair odds. \\
+\begin{subsection}{Risk-loving behavior, Having common valuation, and \\ Swoopo's bankruptcy} These internet auctions are a form of gambling.
+The bidder deposits a small fee to play, aspiring to a big payoff of obtaining the item well below its value, with a major difference that the probabilities of winning are endogenous.
+Due to the gambling feature of these auctions and the fact that these internet auctions prominently advertise themselves as ``entertainment shopping'', the risk-loving behavior (i.e. having a preference for risk) by participants of these auctions is natural\footnote{For example, for video game systems (such as the Playstation, Wii, or Xbox) the bidders may not be able to justify to their spouse, their parent, or themselves spending \$450 on a Xbox at a retail store; however, the potential to win the Xbox early in the auction for only a fraction of that makes it worth the 1 cent gamble, even at unfair odds.}.

-We assume that the valuation of the item is known and the same across all potential bidders.
-This assumption, unlike in the first and second-price auctions, is quite common in all-pay or war-of-attrition auctions, which are the closest relatives of the pay-to-bid auction.
-Furthermore, a common value is quite plausible for the types of items regularly auctioned on Swoopo.
-All items are new, unopened, and readily available from internet retailers.
-Hence, the market prices of these items are well established.
-Indeed, one could consider the value of the object as the lowest price for which the item may readily be obtained elsewhere. \end{subsection}
+Generally, in these internet auctions the valuation of the item is known and the same among all potential bidders.
+Since all items are new, unopened, and readily available from internet retailers, the market prices of these items are well established.
+In fact, one could imagine that the value of the object is the lowest price for which the item may be obtained elsewhere.
+This feature, unlike in the first and second-price auctions, is quite common in all-pay or war-of-attrition auctions, which are the closest relatives of the pay-to-bid auction.